Hizaguru/Bad-Beat/README.md

-# holdem-tool
+# Bad-Beat

-holdem-tool is a React TypeScript project that provides various tools for Texas Hold'em poker players.
+Bad-Beat is a React TypeScript project that provides various tools for Texas Hold'em poker players.
 It includes functionalities to calculate pot odds, display hand range images, and provide out charts.
 Whether you're a beginner or an experienced player, holdem-tool can assist you in making informed decisions during your poker sessions.

 ## Installation